 In the long term, the development of an IWA on a woman‐owned business may spur a broader discussion and additional efforts towards further standardisation work on gender equality and related topics.
 Over time, a standard definition will facilitate the collection of internationally comparable data on women’s entrepreneurship and the impact on local and national economies.

-- Initial analysis available on 31st July 2020
+Initial analysis available on 31st July 2020

-- Opportunity to provide initial input online – until 23rd August 2020
+Opportunity to provide initial input online – until 23rd August 2020

-- Preparatory web meetings held between July and September 2020
+Preparatory web meetings held between July and September 2020

-- All material for the first workshop, including first draft, circulated September 25th at the latest
+All material for the first workshop, including first draft, circulated September 25th at the latest

-- Registration deadline first workshop September 30th 2020
+Registration deadline first workshop September 30th 2020

-- First workshop 14-16 October 2020 (online)
+First workshop 14-16 October 2020 (online)

-- Updating of the draft by ITC and SIS based on the discussions at the workshop
+Updating of the draft by ITC and SIS based on the discussions at the workshop

-There are still considerable variations in the definitions used to describe businesses owned or led by women, and the titles and percentage of ownership, management and control that entrepreneurial women are expected to have under various definitions.
-This creates a series of challenges across the women entrepreneurial ecosystem with regard to research, the collection of sex-disaggregated data, evidence-based policymaking and international comparability, as well as capacity building and access to finance and to markets.
+There was still considerable variations in the definitions used to describe businesses owned or led by women, and the titles and percentage of ownership, management and control that entrepreneurial women are expected to have under various definitions.
+This created a series of challenges across the women entrepreneurial ecosystem with regard to research, the collection of sex-disaggregated data, evidence-based policymaking and international comparability, as well as capacity building and access to finance and to markets.

 The absence of clear and universally agreed upon definitions concerning women-owned and women-led businesses have complicated strategies for women’s enterprise development at both the national and global levels.
 Examples include: the inability of governments to collect strong sex-disaggregated data at the national level that can be used for evidence-based policymaking, and ensure international comparability; and inadequate understanding of women entrepreneurial gaps with regard to money, management and markets.

-- Foster agreement on one or more definitions to facilitate the collection and use of sex-disaggregated data and development of evidence-based policymaking in women’s entrepreneurship;
+Foster agreement on one or more definitions to facilitate the collection and use of sex-disaggregated data and development of evidence-based policymaking in women’s entrepreneurship;

-- Provide consistent and internationally comparable data for measuring the growth of women’s entrepreneurship
+Provide consistent and internationally comparable data for measuring the growth of women’s entrepreneurship

-- Utilize a broader definition in procurement and international trade policies to ensure that buyers can gain access to the women-owned firms they want to source from;
+Utilize a broader definition in procurement and international trade policies to ensure that buyers can gain access to the women-owned firms they want to source from;

-- Accelerate women’s enterprise development globally, and the capacity of women-owned and women-led businesses in developed, developing and transition economies.
+Accelerate women’s enterprise development globally, and the capacity of women-owned and women-led businesses in developed, developing and transition economies.

 The process for developing an IWA

 An IWA is an ISO document produced through a workshop meeting rather that through the full ISO technical committee process.
 Market players and other stakeholders directly participate in developing an IWA and do not have to go through a national delegation.
 This means that it is a quick way to obtain a recognized ISO document, the process should not take more than 12 months in total.
 The process is designed to be flexible and is largely decided by the proposing organization.
-Please see the invitation document in the top box on the right hand side of your screen for more information.

 About ISO and SIS